saiedanwar7/tech-academy-website/README.md

 - In this website provide every course related information in all Courses Section.
 - Also provide all information of each and every instructors who take this courses
 - Also provide Contact Information in footer section.

+### Extra Packeges:
+- Bootstrap
+- React Route
+- Al Also All Images Collect from Internet